dguyhasnoname/k8s-cluster-checker/README.md

 2. report in `csv` files are generated for each analysis.
 A combined report is generated in excel file.
 You can use it for your own custom analysis.
 3. json output is generated for each analysis which can be consumed in down-stream scripts.

-Compatible k8s versions: 1.14+
+*Compatible k8s versions:* 1.14+
 Running k8s-cluster-check on older k8s version 1.10.x to 1.13.x may result in missing results/exceptions.
+Tool do not support k8s version previous to 1.10.x.

 This tool performs read-only operations on any k8s cluster.
 You can make a service account/kubeconfig with full read-only access to all k8s-objects and use the same to run the tool.